ArcticTechnology/PythonStarterPackage/README.md

 ```

 ## Documentation
 The purpose of this project is to show you how to create a standard python package from scratch.
-This project is inspired by @iamtennislover's excellent getmyip package (https://github.com/iamtennislover/getmyip) and @sigma-coding's great guide on deploying python packages (https://github.com/areed1192/sigma-coding).
+This project is inspired by this excellent getmyip package by @iamtennislover: https://github.com/iamtennislover/getmyip and this great guide on deploying python packages by @sigma-coding: https://github.com/areed1192/sigma-coding.

 ### Setup
 See "PythonStarterPackage Setup Guide.md" in ```doc/``` for a detailed walkthrough of what each of the package resources do.
 Once you have an understanding of this package, you can clone this package to your local directory and proceed to testing and deployment.